Mes-ser/lidl-SmartHome-Hub/README.md

 - For fun
 - Discovering how it works
 - Trying new tools
-- Understunding how Linux starts and works
+- Understunding how Linux boot and works
 - And a lot more

 ## Current progress